 It does not (as a friend pretended to think) capture the adventures of Indiana Jones in this part of the Blue Ridge Plateau, although the author does wear a hat to protect his generous scalp.
 Another friend mis-remembered the title as Floydorama but therefore caught the idea.
 Floydlandia?
 No such debt to Sibelius.
 Nor does this enterprise have anything to do with Floy Diane, a lady who grew up in the Low Country of South Carolina.
 And it has no connection with Floydioli, a hand-made vegetarian stuffed pasta that uses local and organic ingredients.
-The book probably reflects the author’s inclination to write about local South Carolina, and his directorship of the perennial Horry County Oral History Project (please see hcohp.net).
-But Floydiana grows immediately out of a column that the author wrote for The Floyd Press, and it salvages a number of those pieces.
-You are reading an electronic book like the author’s Angel in Goggles.
-But it has no predetermined length or conclusion, and in fact no ending in sight.
+The book probably reflects the author’s earlier inclination to write about local South Carolina, where he directed the Horry County Oral History Project (please see hcohp.net).
+But more immediately Floydiana grows out of a column that the author wrote for The Floyd Press, and it salvages a few of those pieces.
+You are reading an electronic book like the author’s Angel in Goggles (please see tab), yet it has no predetermined length or conclusion, and in fact no ending in sight.

 The author will probably correct, augment, re-order, or otherwise play with the manuscript.
-It may even come to have a life of its own, so one day all its proper nouns may change from red to yellow and green like The Floyd Stoplight.
 Unlike a blog, Floydiana progresses not by brief chronological entries but instead chapter by chapter in an order and pace determined by the author.
 The writing, moreover, is partly communal.

 Like the wagons that hauled grain to its now-defunct watermills, Floyd County offers an axle-busting load of grist to a writer.
 The place is a fascinating mixture of the congenial, beautiful, diverse, disturbing, and even dangerous.
 Located on the Blue Ridge Plateau in the southwest part of the state, it points its northeastern corner toward Roanoke, or “Ro’noke.”
 (Map of Virginia counties.)